Image Source: @voiceofhair

 If your stylist used extra hair/material in the braids or other protective style, use a deep conditioner after washing because the extra hair/material will soak up a lot of moisture from your real hair.
 With that being said, keeping your hair moisturized is very important.
 Spraying the style daily with a refreshing spray will also keep your hair hydrated.

-3. Limit protective style.
+5. Limit protective styling

 Remember, even if your hair looks great, keeping your braids in for too long is a big no-no. Try not to wear your protective style for longer than two months, as shedding hair begins to accumulate, and you will need to get rid of it, as it can add extra stress on your hair due to the added weight.
 By the time you take the braids out, you will have accumulated a lot of shedded hair strands that couldn't fall out due to the protective style.

 Once you remove all your braids/twists, or other protective style, detangle in small sections.
 If you are not careful, many of the shedded strands may create friction with the other strands or loop around them causing them to break.
 Create as much slip as possible when detangling.
-Follow up with washing, conditioning, and moisturizing and wait a few days before installing new braids or a protective style to avoid your scalp from getting irritated.
+Follow up with washing, conditioning, and moisturizing and wait a few days or more before installing new braids or a protective style to avoid your scalp from getting irritated.

 - African Pride Black Castor Miracle Braid & Scalp Cleansing Rinse